Daxxn/MicLight/README.md

 ### PCB Design File:

 This board was designed when I was still using Altium Designer.
 I don't have the project file anymore.
-The schematic and gerber files are the best I got.
+The [Schematic](./Docs/MicLight_Schematic_REV5.pdf) and gerber files are the best I got.
 The next revision will have a full KiCAD project file.